Welford National Park

 Welford is a national park in Central West Queensland, Australia, 991 km west of Brisbane.
 It is located 30km to the South-east of Jundah.
 The park was established in 1994 to protect the biodiversity of the Mulga Lands, Mitchell Grass Downs and Channel Country bioregions.
 The southern border is marked by the Barcoo River.

-The name of the park comes from the original owner of the grazing station, Richard Welford, which was eventually called Welford Downs after his death.
-Welford himself had named the station Walton.
+The name of the park comes from the original owner of the grazing station, Richard Welford, who established the property around 1870 and called it Walton, but it was changed to Welford Downs after his death.